 - Your ability to assess the weather conditions, tides, flooding – see the weather forecasting section, but in addition, know what to do when lightning is a risk and the effect strong winds can have on your balance.
 I have been blown over on cliff paths and got myself into trouble attempting to cross flooded fields.
 Strong winds and rain lead to exposure if you are not properly dressed.

 - Essential safety equipment – whistle, compass, map, emergency clothing, food, bivouac and most importantly – the knowledge of how to use them.
 Many walkers have been rescued carrying the equipment that could have made their condition more comfortable.
 You will get cold quickly if you become incapacitated, so know how to stay warm and how to communicate to others that can help you.
 A first aid course would not go amiss either.

 - Where to get advice – there are plenty of resources on the internet and this blog is not intended to be a complete guide.
 Just Google it!

-I do not aim to give a full reference on safety in the outdoors.
+I do not aim to give a full reference to safety in the outdoors.
 Each of us will have a different attitude to risk, so please make sure you can mitigate your concerns.
 It is your responsibility to take care of yourself and your party.